Discounts on HP products and services for retirees and alumni.

 HP Business Outlet.
 A public site that sells refurbished, closeout, and overstock products. https://h41369.www4.hp.com/pps-offers.php

-Due to lower profit margins, online sales channels, and how retailing works, employee/retiree discounts for HP products are sometimes not a good deal anymore.
+Good deal on genuine HP printer supplies.
+However, due to low profit margins, online sales channels, and how retailing works, HP employee/retiree discounts are often not a good deal on notebooks, PCs, or printers.
 For any PC company, profit margins are thin -- not much room for significant discounts.
 For any printer company, margins on the printers are very thin.
 Part of what you pay for toner or ink subsidizes the low profit margin on the printer.
 (When speaking to stock analysts, HP refers to printer sales as "placements.")

 Employee purchase details and links: